 ACC, American College of Cardiology; ACCF, American College of Cardiology Foundation; ACCP, American College of Chest Physicians; ACS, acute coronary syndrome; AHA, American Heart Association; apo, apolipoprotein; aPTT, activated partial thromboplastin time; CABG, coronary artery bypass graft; CAD, coronary artery disease; CAPRIE, Clopidogrel Versus Aspirin in Patients at Risk of Ischaemic Events; CCL, CC chemokine ligand; CK, creatine kinase; CVD, cardiovascular disease; DAPT, dual antiplatelet therapy; ECG, electrocardiogram; eNOS, endothelial nitric oxide synthase; EPC, endothelial progenitor cell; EV, extracellular vesicle; GP, glycoprotein; HAART, highly active antiretroviral therapy; HDL, high-density lipoprotein; hsCRP, high-sensitivity C-reactive protein; IFN, interferon; Ig, immunoglobulin; IL, interleukin; LDL, low-density lipoprotein; Lp-PLA2, lipoprotein phospholipase A2; MCP, monocyte chemoattractant protein; MHC, major histocompatibility complex; MI, myocardial infarction; NO, nitric oxide; NOX, nicotinamide adenine dinucleotide phosphate oxidase; NSTEMI, non–ST-segment elevation myocardial infarction; PAD, peripheral arterial disease; PAI, plasminogen-activator inhibitor; PCI, percutaneous coronary intervention; RBC, red blood cell; SLE, systemic lupus erythematosus; SNP, single nucleotide polymorphisms; STEMI, ST-segment elevation myocardial infarction; TF, tissue factor; TFPI, tissue factor pathway inhibitor; TGF, transforming growth factor; Th, T helper; t-PA, tissue-type plasminogen activator; VCAM, vascular cell adhesion molecule; VLDL, very-low-density lipoprotein; VWF, von Willebrand factor.

 Atherothrombosis describes a disease process that begins with atherosclerosis and predisposes to thrombosis in the artery.
 In the 1850s, Virchow1 described atherosclerosis as an inflammatory and prothrombotic process.
 Rokitansky, and later Duguid, posited that atherosclerotic lesions are initiated by incorporation of platelet lipids into the vessel wall (“encrustation”) following thrombosis.
 It was subsequently demonstrated that insudation of plasma lipoproteins is responsible for most of the lipid content of the atherosclerotic lesions.
 In 1913, Anitschkow noted atherosclerosis developing in rabbits fed a relatively high cholesterol diet.
-Although the involvement of inflammation in atherosclerosis has been known for more than 100 years, the ...
+Although the involvement of inflammation in atherosclerosis has been known for more than 100 ...